“Safety Policy, Leadership, And Culture” are the core elements of every occupational health and safety system.

 SAFETY LEADERSHIP

-Safety Leadership is defined as “The process of defining the desired state, setting up the team to succeed, and engaging in the discretionary efforts that drive the safety value,” which broadly boils down to “engaging in and maintaining culture that help others achieve safety goals”.
+Safety Leadership is defined as “The process of defining the desired state, setting up the team to succeed, and engaging in the discretionary efforts that drive the safety value,” which broadly boils down to “engaging in and maintaining a culture that helps others achieve safety goals”.

 Safety Leadership is a vital component of any Safety, Health & Environment process.